-Applications will be screened for eligibility and farms with average annual produce sales of greater than $28,561 over the past three years will be prioritized.
-After screening and prioritization, all eligible applications will be considered on a first-come, first-serve basis until all supplies are spoken for.
-Produce Program may consider other factors such as produce safety risks identified and number of containers requested.
+Applications were screened for eligibility, and farms with average annual produce sales of greater than $28,561 over the past three years were prioritized.
+After screening and prioritization, all eligible applications were considered on a first-come, first-served basis until all supplies were spoken for.

-The approximate value of your supply kit might be considered taxable income.
-We will provide the approximate value of your supply kit at pick-up.
-Consult with your accountant or tax preparer to determine your tax obligations.
+Because the value of a supply kit might be considered taxable income, we provided the approximate value of each kit at pick-up and encouraged each grower to consult with an accountant or tax preparer to determine any tax obligations.